akhilesh-w/logseq/pages/tech tools.md

 - [Ventoy](https://www.ventoy.net/en/index.html) - to make bootable usb
 - [Netboot](https://netboot.xyz/) -
 - [HandBrake](https://handbrake.fr/) - HandBrake is a open-source tool, built by volunteers, for converting video from nearly any format to a selection of modern, widely supported codecs.
+- [AutoHotKeys](https://www.autohotkey.com/) - AutoHotkey is a free, open-source scripting language for Windows that allows users to easily create small to complex scripts for all kinds of tasks
 -
 -
 - Music